 Can I set up regular appointments with the same tutor?

 Yes!
 You will make the most academic progress with regular appointments.

 Where should I meet my tutor?

-Most tutoring appointments take place in the ARC (Arts & Sciences Hall, Room 202).
+Most tutoring appointments take place in the ARC (Arts & Sciences Hall, Room 202) or in the Walsh Library.
 For after business hours, all tutoring appointments must take place on campus, in public areas that are conducive to your ability to learn.